Our Psychologists

 • Member of the Australian Psychology Society (MAPS)

-Natalie consults on a Monday in the clinic.
+Natalie consults on a Mondays and Thursdays in Earlwood.
 She is under the supervision of Dr Simonne Cohen.

 Personal Information: